inkle/ink/Documentation/WritingWithInk.md

 ## 3) International character support in identifiers

-By default, ink has no limitations on the use of non ASCII characters inside the story content (of course, with the exception of the special ink syntax symbols).
-However, a limitation currently exsits on the characters that can be used for names of constants, variables, stictches, diverts and other named flow elements -- or in short *identifiers*.
+By default, ink has no limitations on the use of non-ASCII characters inside the story content.
+However, a limitation currently exsits on the characters that can be used for names of constants, variables, stictches, diverts and other named flow elements (a.k.a. *identifiers*).

-Sometimes it is inconvenient for a writer using a non-ASCII language to write their story because they have to constantly switch to naming identifiers in ASCII compatible way, which is seen as inconvenience.
-Also, naming identifiers in the author's own language could improve the overal readibility of the raw story format.
+Sometimes it is inconvenient for a writer using a non-ASCII language to write a story because they have to constantly switch to naming identifiers in ASCII and then switching back to whatever language they are using for the story.
+In addition, naming identifiers in the author's own language could improve the overal readibility of the raw story format.

-In an effort to assist in the above scenario, a special instruction is made available into the ink syntax -- the `ALLOW IDENTIFIER xxx` direcive
+In an effort to assist in the above scenario, a special instruction is made available into the ink syntax -- the `ALLOW IDENTIFIER` direcive

 ### Usage of the `ALLOW IDENTIFIER` statement

 Authors can trigger special currated character ranges which will extend the support for non-ASCII characters in identifiers.
-The instruction must be placed on a new line and be the only statement in that line:
+The instruction must be placed on a new line and be the only statement in that line.
+For example:

     ALLOW IDENTIFIER Cyrillic

-The above statement will enable usage of Cyrillic characters as identifiers **immediately after its occurence**.
+will enable usage of Cyrillic characters as identifiers **immediately after its first occurence**.
 The triggering of this character set will persist for the remainder of the story.

 **NOTE!** The story content *before* the statement will not be able to support the newly included characters, due to the forward-directional processing of the story content by the ink parser.
-In order to enable support for certain charater range in identifiers for the entire story, one must use the statement in the beginning of the story file.
+In order to enable certain charater range in identifiers for the entire story, one must place the statement in the beginning of the story file.

-### Supported Identfier Characters
+### Supported Identifier Characters

 The support for the additional character ranges in ink is currently limited to a predefined list of character ranges.
-In future version of the software, the list could grow in size.
-Below is a table listing the currently supported character ranges and some examples of their possible usages.
+In future version of the software, this list could grow in size.

+Below is a listing of the currently supported identifier ranges and some examples of their possible usages.
 For convenience, all character range names are ***case insensitive***, and some have shorter aliases.

  - **Arabic**

+   Enables characters for languages of the Arabic family and is a subset of the official *Arabic* unicode range `\u0600`-`\u06FF`.

    Examples

 	     ALLOW IDENTIFIER arabic
 	     ALLOW IDENTIFIER Arabic

  - **Armenian**

+   Enables characters for the Armenian language and is a subset of the official *Armenian* unicode range `\u0530`-`\u058F`.

    Examples

 	     ALLOW IDENTIFIER armenian
 	     ALLOW IDENTIFIER Armenian

  - **Cyrillic**

+   Enables characters for languages using the Cyrillic alphabet and is a subset of the official *Cyrillic* unicode range `\u0400`-`\u04FF`.

    Examples